 Press features include GQ Magazine France, Highsnobiety, Selectism, JAY-Z’s Life+Times, Computer Arts, and Applied Arts.
 His work has been featured at some of the world’s luxury department stores including Colette and Harvey Nichols UK.

 eepmon has spoken internationally including RISD, IDEO New York, PechaKucha Tokyo, City University of Hong Kong, and FITC Toronto.

 Artist residencies include The School of Visual Arts in New York City and the Banff Centre.
 Accolades include the 2015 Design Exchange Museum Emerging Designer Cosentino People’s Choice and the Young Alumni Achievement Award at Carleton University.
 His work has been acquisition into the Canada Council Art Bank.

-Currently eepmon is working on a massive 100 x 20 feet installation for the Canada Science and Technology Museum and is a Digital Artist in Residence at the Algonquin College Applied Research and Innovation Centre.
+Currently eepmon is working on a massive 100 x 20 feet installation for the Canada Science and Technology Museum and is a Digital Artist in Residence at the Algonquin College Applied Research and Innovation Centre in Ottawa.

 I am an artist and designer working at the intersections of computer code and drawing.
 My creations bridge the gap between analog and digital worlds, tradition and modernity and the handmade with digital design.

 The widespread adoption of the Internet has transformed world industries – art is no exception.
 With the exponential rise of technology we have witness the art world crossing at ever increasing speeds between industry and culture, private and public, analogue and digital, and everything in-between.
 Technology provides a new area for innovators and artists to experiment and develop new modes of creative expression.